Bicovariograms and Euler characteristic of random fields excursions: Topological approximation

-According to \cite[4.20]{Fed}, $\partial F_{\lambda }(f)$ is regular, in the sense given in the introduction, if and only if $\nabla f$ is locally Lipschitz and does not vanish on $\partial F_{\lambda }(f)$.
-This condition is necessary to prevent $F$ from having infinitely many connected components, which would make \EC~not properly defined, see \cite[Remark 1.15]{LacEC1}.
-We call $\mathcal{C}^{1,1}$ function a differentiable function which gradient is a locally Lipschitz mapping.
-Those functions have been mainly used in optimisation problems, and as solutions of some PDEs, see for instance \cite{HSN}.
-They can also be characterised as the functions which are locally \emph{semiconvex} and \emph{semiconcave}, see \cite{CanSin}.
+According to \cite[4.20]{Fed}, $\partial F_{\lambda }(f)$ is regular in the sense that { its boundary is $\C^{1}$ with Lipschitz normal, }if $\nabla f$ is locally Lipschitz and does not vanish on $\partial F_{\lambda }(f)$.
+This condition is necessary to prevent $F$ from having locally infinitely many connected components, which would make \EC~not properly defined in dimension $2$, see \cite[Remark 2.11]{LacEC1}.
+We call $\mathcal{C}^{1,1}$ function a differentiable function {whose} gradient is a locally Lipschitz mapping.
+Those functions have been mainly used in optimization problems, and as solutions of some PDEs, see for instance \cite{HSN}.
+They can also be characterized as the functions which are locally \textit{semiconvex} and \textit{semiconcave}, see \cite{CanSin}.

-The result presented below shows that the Lipschitzness of $\nabla f$ is also sufficient for the approximation \eqref{eq:intro-covariograms} to hold.
-It seems therefore that the assumptions of Theorem \ref{th:as-conv}, below, are the minimal ones ensuring the \EC~to be computable with the covariogram method.
+The results of \cite{LacEC1} also yield that the Lipschitzness of $\nabla f$ is sufficient for the digital approximation of $\chi (\{f\geqslant \lambda \}) $ to be valid.
+It seems therefore that the $\C^{1,1}$ assumption is the minimal one ensuring the \EC~to be computable in this fashion.